WhiteBatz/bestseller-backend-engineer-assignment/readme.md

 Use best practices for C#/.NET and make sure you think about testability (don't write tests, but write code that can be tested if need be).

 ## Example
+You do NOT need to name your services like this.
+This is just an **EXAMPLE**

 ![backend-assignment drawio (2)](https://user-images.githubusercontent.com/1456819/155525766-ad827d19-6f74-4d11-89f5-bc5c17350d31.png)